MaayanLab/appyter-catalog/appyters/Clustergrammer_Appyter/README.md

 # README

-This appyter allows the user to customize normalization, filtering, and clustering preferences for Clustergrammer.
+The Clustergrammer appyter provides a user-friendly interface for Clustergrammer (Fernandex et al. 2017).
+It takes data as a tab-separated matrix and generates a Clustergram with user-specified normalization, filtering, and clustering preferences.